monsoonmaelstrom/book2/book2.md

 ### 22 - Heat Waves ^^2200 words^^

-“Have you heard anything?”
+“Have you heard *anything*?”
 I ask Liam several days later as we lie in bed together.
 “From *anyone*?”

 I’m getting edgy.
 It’s been close to two weeks since I’ve talked to Davy or Alex.
 I know Davy said a few weeks, but not being able to pop out and check up on how things are going is definitely beginning to get to me.
 This is the longest I’ve gone without talking to Davy in *years*.
 It’s also the longest stretch I’ve spent inside at night in years, and I’m not a fan of either.